15 Top-Rated Things to Do in Bridgeport, CT

 3. Zip through the Trees in The Adventure Park at the Discovery Museum

 Connecticut's largest aerial adventure park lies just outside the walls of the Discovery Museum and Planetarium.
-Known, fittingly, as The Adventure Park, this uber exciting venue is by far one of the best things to do in Bridgeport for families.
+Known, fittingly, as The Adventure Park, this uber exciting attraction is by far one of the best things to do in Bridgeport for families.

 Choose from 13 treetop trails and 180 challenges (we're talking ladders, bridges, and moving steps) divided by skill level.
 All are set within five leafy acres filled with trees.
 Each course features multiple opportunities to zipline from one section to another, adding even more fun and excitement to the experience.